 4. Blind Strategy

 Each team receives limited information (e.g., a business challenge and three “secret” assets).
-They must work together to form a strategic response—without knowing what the other teams are doing.
-This team building activity enhances communication and adaptive thinking.
-In each team, only one person has access to the 'secret' assets, emphasizing the importance of communication.
+The team's task is to collaboratively develop a strategic response to the challenge, using their assets effectively, while not knowing what the other teams are doing.
+This team building activity enhances communication, adaptive thinking, and strategic decision making.
+The game is structured in decision rounds, where players analyze data and make strategic decisions, receiving feedback on the impact of their choices.
+In each team, only one person has access to the ‘secret’ assets, emphasizing the importance of communication.
+The activity simulates collaborative scenarios that require negotiation and decision-making under pressure, fostering team collaboration and offering a real-world taste of business wargaming as a strategic planning tool.

 5. Scavenger Hunt: Strategy Edition

 Using either a physical or virtual environment, teams must collect business “clues” that help them assemble a marketing plan, expansion roadmap, or product development timeline.
+In addition to collecting clues, teams may also need to complete other tasks—such as organizing resources or solving mini-puzzles—to achieve their objective.
 This playful exercise helps team members encourage creativity and problem solving while reinforcing core business goals.
-Participants navigate through various challenges to collect clues, enhancing problem-solving skills.
+Participants navigate through various challenges to collect clues and complete other tasks, enhancing problem-solving skills in a way that mirrors business wargame exercises for strategy refinement.

 Adapting Games for Remote and In-Person Teams

 The right team building game depends on your setting.
-For virtual team-building games, tools like Miro, MURAL, and Zoom breakout rooms allow for digital collaboration.
-Use conference rooms, whiteboards, or everyday objects in a break room or large workspace for in-person events.
+For virtual team-building games, tools like Miro, MURAL, and Zoom breakout rooms allow for digital collaboration, and you can even adapt business wargaming for competitive scenario planning to remote formats.
+Using video conferencing platforms with screen share features makes it easy to facilitate online collaboration, enabling everyone to participate in real time.
+For in-person events, meeting rooms are ideal for conducting icebreaker activities and team-building exercises.
+Use conference rooms, whiteboards, or everyday objects in a break room or large workspace to encourage interaction.
 A conference room can effectively organize team-building activities, such as scavenger hunts, where participants can engage and collaborate with their colleagues.

-Always ensure the game supports your team’s goals—aligning on priorities, boosting team spirit, or building communication skills across departments.
+Always ensure the game supports your team’s goals—aligning on priorities, boosting team spirit, or building communication skills across departments—much like well-designed wargame exercises for strategic decision-making tie directly to real business challenges.

 Tips for Running Strategic Planning Games Effectively